Hello and thanks for visiting this “Pre-War” page, this is the first of three pages that cover my Grandfathers “full story”.

 Above: Train station, waiting to head off on another trip around the countryside sightseeing.
 I’m far right, next to me is Ian Kelt also from Hawkes Bay, NZ.

 There was a pub in the village which they didn’t deny us going to, but they sort of looked sideways a little bit at us going down to the pub at night, but it was a very pleasant little place.

-Local Pub, “Jolly Tar”
+Above: The local Pub, “Jolly Tar”

-Local Pub again, settling in by the looks.
+Above: Local Pub again, settling in by the looks.